ftkurt/data-analyst-project-portfolio/udacity-data-analyst-nanodegree/project-7/Project-7-Enron-Data-POI-Identification.md

 DecisionTreeClassifier|0.909|0.499|0.749|0.599|0.681
 RandomForestClassifier|0.909|0.499|0.249|0.333|0.277

+* Since this approach yielded no meaningful results upon earlier results, I decided not to do further tests with different Depths and Correlation limits.

+## Results for Classifier and Feature Set

+* The best scores belong to **Trial-3: DecisionTreeClassifier Weights Feature Selector**; therefore, we decided to do our tests with feature set used for this trial.

-**DecisionTreeClassifier w/ Weights Feature Selector** gave best results with highest Recall score of DecisionTreeClassifier (75%%) and highest Precision of RandomForestClassifier (100%).
+* **DecisionTreeClassifier w/ Weights Feature Selector** gave best results with highest Recall score of DecisionTreeClassifier (75%) and highest Precision of RandomForestClassifier (100%).

-Since finding all POIs is more important than precisely finding correct POIs, the primary score is Recall.
+* Since finding all POIs is more important than precisely finding correct POIs, the primary score is Recall.
 Therefore, I decided to go with **DecisionTreeClassifier**.

 # Question 4
 > What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: “discuss parameter tuning”, “tune the algorithm”]